developer-delta/curriculum/lesson-5-js-intro.md

 2 === 1 // returns false
 ```

-When we use JavaScript to check is something will return a true/false value as a `boolean`, that is literally called checking for `truthy` and `falsy` values.
-Shit you not.
+When we use JavaScript to check if something will return a true/false value as a `boolean`, that is literally called checking for `truthy` and `falsy` values.

 ---